CletBoudehenn/Sonar_Arduino/README.md

 ## Description :

-#### 1. [statistical_method] this method implements and evaluates the different functions related to the statistical resolution of the problem.
+#### 1. [statistical_method]

+This method implements and evaluates the different functions related to the statistical resolution of the problem.

 * If you want to use the satistical method, you can use this command :